 What’s the difference?

-A pre-qualification and pre-approval are two steps in the mortgage application process many potential borrowers will go through.
+The pre-qualification and pre-approval are two steps in the mortgage application process that most borrowers will go through.

 Truthfully, there aren’t many distinctions between the two.
-A pre-qualification and pre-approval both state how much your lender is willing to lend you, under certain conditions.
+A pre-qualification and pre-approval will tell how much your lender is willing to give you, under certain conditions.

 Your lender will provide you a pre-qualification and pre-approval letter listing these conditions and the dollar amount they are agreeing to lend you.